Window Energy Ratings Explained

-Thermal efficiency has never been more important and, in order to make the most of your home improvement investment, it’s vital to get to grips with Window Energy Ratings.
+Thermal efficiency has never been more important.
+Therefore, you need to make sure you get the most of your home improvement investment.
+In order to this it is essential that you can get to grips with Window Energy Ratings.

-Window Energy Ratings (WER) were created to offer reliable, relevant and easy to understand measures of the total performance of windows rather than the traditional measure of U-value.
+Window Energy Ratings (WER) were created to offer reliable, relevant and easy to understand information.
+They measure the total performance of windows rather than the traditional measure of U-value.

-With the WER system, ‘A’ is the highest and ‘G’ is the lowest performing window for energy efficiency (similar to the ratings that you find on domestic appliances like washing machines).
+With the Window Energy Ratings, WER system, ‘A+’ is the highest and ‘G’ is the lowest performing window for energy efficiency.
+To summarise this is similar to the ratings that you find on domestic appliances such as washing machines.

-To decide on a WER, the British Fenestration Ratings Council (BFRC) has created a system that checks all the components to ensure the final product reaches the energy efficient standard claimed.
+To decide on a WER, the British Fenestration Ratings Council (BFRC) has created a new system.
+This system checks all the components to ensure the final product reaches the energy efficient standard claimed.

 - Heat loss through the frame material.